Apartment Renting in Playa Del Carmen Mexico

-If you go through an agent that is looking for you, you should know that they work on commission and usually get one months rent as a finders fee.
+If you go through an agent that is looking for you, you should know that they work on commission and usually get one month’s rent as a finders fee.
 This means that the owner needs to recoup that money somehow, usually by charging more for rent.
-So if you are looking by yourself you might get a better deal or be able to ask for a discount since they will make less money if they work with brokers.
+So, if you are looking by yourself you might get a better deal or be able to ask for a discount since they will make less money if they work with brokers.

 Maintenance Cost for Apartments

 Something that is slightly different in Mexico while renting is the fact you may be asked to pay for repairs.
-This happens more with lower end properties and if you are a longer term renter.
+This happens more with lower end properties and if you are a longer-term renter.
 They may have a maintenance person but if the sink is leaking and the part to fix it cost 300 pesos, they may ask you to pay for the part.
-This does not make to much sense because the tenant will choose the cheapest replacement part for the job and will only add to it wearing out sooner but some landlords may think of it as a way to keep some tenants from complaining all the time and paying for things that they are wearing out.
+This does not make too much sense because the tenant will choose the cheapest replacement part for the job and will only add to it wearing out sooner, but some landlords may think of it as a way to keep some tenants from complaining all the time and paying for things that they are wearing out.

 Now start renting a place to live!